 Where Things Stand Now

-Since the match was not secured during the typical spring budget process, Alaska now faces an atypical and time-sensitive decision to unlock more than half-a-billion dollars for statewide transportation and infrastructure projects.
+Since the match was not secured during the typical spring budget process, Alaska now faces an atypical and time-sensitive decision to secure more than half-a-billion dollars for statewide transportation and infrastructure projects.

 Why It Matters